UoB-COMSM0166/2026-group-12/README.md

 </ul>

 **3.3 Conclusion**
-This report confirms that the core framework of the game (Level 1) demonstrates a strong baseline of usability.
+<p>This report confirms that the core framework of the game (Level 1) demonstrates a strong baseline of usability.
 The primary challenge lies in the overly steep difficulty curve of Level 2, which leads players to misinterpret game challenge as system failure.
-Future iterations will focus on maintaining cognitive challenge while optimising the experience to preserve a high level of playability.
+Future iterations will focus on maintaining cognitive challenge while optimising the experience to preserve a high level of playability.</p>

 - <p>Description of how code was tested.</p>